 Malaria detection by Nirvascan Small Portable Spectrometer

-The use of the portable spectrometer Nirvascan to detect Malaria in blood.
+The Use of the Portable Nirvascan Spectrophotometer to Detect Malaria Parasite in Blood.

 Malaria is a life-threatening parasitic disease that affects millions of people every year, particularly in tropical and subtropical regions.
 The disease is caused by a parasite called Plasmodium, which is transmitted through the bites of infected mosquitoes.
 Early and accurate diagnosis of malaria is essential for timely and effective treatment and can help prevent the spread of the disease.